Pub Version Dart Package Docs License: MIT Build Status

 • Dart's between isolate communication is by ports (ReceivePort/SendPort), which is untyped and horrible, we standardized this with introducing channel for typed bi-directional isolate communication.

 • Dart's iteration methods are lacking for Iterable and Iterator (there are none! just moveNext() and current), while Rust has an abundance of useful methods.
-So we introduced Rust's Iterator.
+So we introduced Rust's Iterator as Iter.

 I Know Rust, Can This Package Benefit My Team and I?